JacksonBurns/MATLAB-Start-to-Finish/Practice-Problems/Week-4/Week-4-Answers.md

 **Notes:**\
-Sometimes when evaluating your answers, MatLab may give you an answer in terms of a fraction.
+Sometimes when evaluating your answers, MATLAB may give you an answer in terms of a fraction.
 You can turn the answer in to a number by using the command **eval** as it is used in the answer above.
 [MathWorks: eval](https://www.mathworks.com/help/matlab/ref/eval.html)

 Here, we define the function using two variables, however, you can also do the same in the numerical case.
 Similar to how we define it before:
 ``` matlab